- The new substance has proven successful on a non-structural element of the Almudévar reservoir project

 Lantania has implemented graphene concrete into one of its projects, the Almudévar dam.
 Meanwhile, the UPM has evaluated the mechanical, durability and microstructural characterisation properties of the mixtures, with Graphenea providing the graphene materials needed for research development and possible commercial use.

 The Lantania Group builds large transport, water and energy infrastructures.
 It develops sustainable solutions that improve quality of life and promote a cleaner and healthier world.
-Lantania has a portfolio of work in progress of over 550 million euros and assets of over 160 million euros.
+Lantania has a portfolio of work in progress of over 400 million euros and assets of over 125 million euros.
 The maintenance of the runways of the Adolfo Suárez-Madrid Barajas Airport, the electrification of the first section of the high-speed train to Extremadura, the urbanisation of the Central Breakwater of the Port of Bilbao expansion or the construction of a solar plant in the City of Justice in Valencia are some of Lantania’s outstanding projects.
-The company is already present in Colombia, the United States, Saudi Arabia, Algeria, Morocco, Poland, Slovakia and Bulgaria.
+The company has offices in Colombia, Morocco and Bulgaria.

 Graphenea is a technology company created in 2010 specialised in the production of graphene, it has clients in more than 60 countries and offices in San Sebastián (Spain) and Boston (USA).
 Through research and innovation, Graphenea supports its customers by producing new forms of graphene from graphene field effect transistor chips to graphene oxides, whilst maintaining its leadership in the expanding graphene production sector.
 Graphenea Advanced Materials has a mission to transform industrial sectors with their graphene-based additives that create added value and increase the performance of materials.